ankandas101/student_progress_management_system_using_php/README.md

 5.Team Progress
 6.Marking through daily Progress
 7.Print Marksheet report

 # Instructions:
 1. Install any software to make your pc as local server.
-(Xampp Recommend)
+(Xampp)
 2. Start Apache and MySQL.
 3. Past those file in to htdocs\(any folder)
 4. Database Configuration Open phpmyadmin